-A: There’s a few factors that go into this, but in general, they can produce very small outbursts of sound, without being disrupting to your daily life.
+A: There are a few factors that go into this, but in general, they can produce very small outbursts of sound, without being disrupting to your daily life.
 Your watch winder quality is going to play into how loud it gets, but it’s also about how heavy your watches are.

-Most watch winders don’t display the usual weight they can hold, because one way or another, it’s going to wind up your watch.
-When it goes over a certain weight, especially watches with sturdy steel bracelets, there’s going to be a light, pitter-patter sounding knocking noise.
+Most watch winders don’t display the usual weight they can hold, because one way or another, they're going to wind up your watch.
+When it goes over a certain weight, especially watches with sturdy steel bracelets, there’s going to be a light, pitter-patter-sounding knocking noise.